 There was a general downward trend in the number of weekly cases from week 53 to week 21, followed by a general increasing trend in cases, peaking in week 33.
-Overall there has been a decrease in the number of weekly cases since week 33; however there have been fluctuations in recent weeks.
-There was a decrease in the number of weekly cases between weeks 41 and 42.
+Overall there has been a decrease in cases since week 33; however between weeks 38 and 42 there was an increase in weekly cases.
+There has now been a decrease in the number of weekly cases since week 42.